Who We Are

 - Depending on the number of people in the encampment, more than one cooking pot was utilized.

-This age-old method of cooking with stones resulted in non-Aboriginals referring to the Ĩyãħé Nakoda by the contrived name "Stoney".
+This age-old method of cooking with stones resulted in non-Indigenous peoples referring to the Ĩyãħé Nakoda by the contrived name "Stoney".

 Over the years this name has evolved, and the Ĩyãħé Nakoda are more recently referred to as the Stoney Nakoda First Nation.